Keep Disease Carrying Cockroaches out of Your Home

 Apart from their ability to spread disease through the contamination of kitchen surfaces and eating utensils, cockroaches have been known to trigger asthma.
 As cockroach nymphs develop, they periodically shed their skins or exoskeletons.
 Exoskeleton particles, along with particles cockroach’s feces can function as antigens when inhaled and exacerbate allergic reactions.

 When dealing with a cockroach infestation, it’s very rare that only one pest control method is used.
-Likewise, many follow-up inspections will be required in order to ensure that the treatment is effective.
+Likewise, many follow-up inspections by yourself and an exterminator will be required in order to ensure that the treatment is effective.

 Effective cockroach control begins with inspection.
 A good flashlight is helpful when trying to track down signs of cockroaches, as is some kind of flushing agent like aerosol.
 Keep an eye out for dark speckling which accumulates where cockroaches congregate.
 Other signs of infestation include discarded skins and egg shells.
 These signs can help determine the cockroaches’ point of origin.
 The use of sticky traps can also help determine areas of roach activity.
 Leaving these traps in place and checking them regularly can help give an early warning and indicate a roach problem before an infestation gets out of hand.